Focal disc extrusion

-Focal disc extrusion refers to a herniated disc that extrudes nucleus material through a single, clearly delineated tear – as opposed to through two or more tears – in the fibrous outer wall of the disc.
-An intervertebral disc is composed of gel-like inner material (nucleus pulposus) and an outer wall (annulus fibrosus).
-As the body ages, discs lose elasticity and the outer wall begins to weaken.
+Each disc in the spine acts as a spacer or cushion for the vertebrae above and below it.
+As the vertebrae press against the discs from the constant pressure of weight gain and repetitive motion, a disc loses elasticity and the outer wall begins to weaken.
 When pressure from the nucleus forces a portion of the wall out of its normal boundary, the fibers in the wall can begin to split.
 In the case of a focal disc extrusion, the outer wall only tears in one small place.
-Nucleus material then seeps through the fissure into the spinal canal.
+Nucleus material then seeps through the tear into the spinal canal.

 Most herniated discs or disc extrusions are asymptomatic, meaning they do not cause symptoms on their own.
-However, if the extruded disc material compresses or irritates an adjacent nerve root or the spinal cord, the following symptoms can occur:
+However, if the extruded disc material compresses or irritates a nearby nerve root or the spinal cord, the following symptoms can occur:

 - Inflammation at the site of the herniation

 - Pain that travels along the length of the affected nerve

-- Tingling or numbness in the areas of the body innervated by the affected nerve
+- Tingling or numbness in the areas of the body affected by the pinched nerve

-- Weakness in the muscle groups innervated by the affected nerve
+- Weakness in the muscle groups affected by the pinched nerve

 A herniated disc can occur at any level of the spine, although it is most common in the cervical (neck) and lumbar (lower back) regions.
 This is because of wear and tear brought on by years of bending, twisting and turning, in addition to the neck and lower back bearing the weight of the head and upper body, respectively.